cypress-io/cypress/docs/source/guides/core-concepts/dealing-with-the-network.md

 ## Asserting about the XHR Object

-Another benefit of using [`cy.wait()`](https://on.cypress.io/api/wait) on requests is that it allows you to access the actual `XHR` object.
+Another benefit of using {% url `cy.wait()` wait %} on requests is that it allows you to access the actual `XHR` object.
 This is useful when you want to make assertions about this object.

 In our example above we can assert about the request object to verify that it sent data as a query string in the URL.
 Although we're mocking the response, we can still verify that our application sends the correct request.